 Home to the bustling indoor market, a number of fantastic independent restaurants, leafy streets and brilliant parks, the Greater Manchester market town ranked in the Sunday Times’ top places to live in the UK, sitting alongside Ilkley (who took the top spot this year), Manchester’s very own Prestwich, and Christleton in Cheshire.

-Considering a number of factors when deciding which neighbourhoods were the ‘best places to live’, The Sunday Times dubbed Altrincham the place where “suburbia meets utopia”, praising it for its independent shops, “classy” restaurants, and scenic canal cycle route into Manchester.
+Considering a number of factors when deciding which neighbourhoods were the ‘best places to live’, The Sunday Times has previously dubbed Altrincham the place where “suburbia meets utopia”, praising it for its independent shops, “classy” restaurants, and scenic canal cycle route into Manchester.
 Its dog-friendly parks, stunning period properties, and the number of great schools were also taken into consideration when forming their list.
 Dunham Massey also forms part of Altrincham’s now pretty extensive arsenal, becoming a huge tourist attraction thanks to its deer park and stunning Grade I listed buildings.

 [Featured image: Shutterstock]